sirbuig/operating-systems/docs/week-7/test-speed-of-a-program.md

 sidebar_position: 4
 ---

-# Test the speed of a program
+# Test the runtime of a program

 How can we estimate the time a program takes to run?
 - Measure the actual runtime (or potentially capture CPU cycles).